FOR IMMEDIATE RELEASE

 TUESDAY, MAY 14, 2019

 Director of Media Relations

-Graduates of the Berkeley College School of Health Studies Bachelor of Science in Nursing (BSN) and Practical Nurse (PN) programs were honored during a pinning ceremony held on May 4, 2018 in Woodland Park, NJ.
+Graduates of the Berkeley College School of Health Studies Practical Nurse (PN) and Bachelor of Science in Nursing (BSN) programs were honored during a pinning ceremony held on May 3, 2019, at the Brownstone in Paterson, NJ.

-The following BSN graduates from Middlesex County, NJ, were recognized and received nursing pins:
+The following graduates from Middlesex County, NJ, were recognized and received nursing pins:

 - End –

-To view a high-resolution version of the photo, visit
+To view a high-resolution version of the photo above, visit: